Leung Kwok-hung: Arrests, attack, and criminal convictions

+Until the end of 2024, Leung accumulated 25 convictions, some of which were for unauthorized assembly.

 On 18 April 2020, Leung was arrested as one of 15 Hong Kong high-profile democracy figures, on suspicion of organizing, publicizing or taking part in several unauthorized assemblies between August and October 2019 in the course of the anti-extradition bill protests.
 Following protocol, the police statement did not disclose the names of the accused.
 A day prior to his arrest, he was stabbed with a sharp object while demonstrating in solidarity with pro-democracy legislator Dennis Kwok, who had been strongly criticized by the pro-Beijing camp.
 The attack happened in front of the Liaison Office and he was helped by fellow activist Raphael Wong before being moved to a hospital, where he was later discharged at his own request.
-In September 2020, the 83-year-old man who stabbed him went on trial for the attack and was controversially praised by the magistrate for "loving society".
+In September 2020, the 81-year-old man who stabbed him went on trial for the attack and was controversially praised by the magistrate for "loving society".
 The elderly man was also quoted as saying he wanted activists Joshua Wong and Ted Hui "to die as soon as possible", and included Leung in the same wish.
 He was sentenced in October 2020 to a prison term of three months and six days.

 In August 2020, Leung was among a large group of pro-democracy figures charged for the banned vigil commemorating the 31st anniversary of the 1989 Tiananmen Square protests.

 On 6 September 2020, he was arrested when protesting the postponement of the 2020 Hong Kong Legislative Council election.
 On 15 September 2020 he appeared before the court for the banned Tiananmen anniversary gathering where he criticized the Chinese Communist Party.
 On 8 December 2020, Leung was arrested again for "unauthorised assembly" during the July 1 protest of that year and was released on bail pending a court appearance.
 His party condemned his arrest.